Read our frequently asked questions below.

-The fourth instalment will be sent in April 2017.
+The first instalment will be sent in Mid-July .
 It can take up to 10 days for the rates notices to be received especially during a school and public holiday periods.
-If you haven’t received your rates notice by Monday 8 May 2017, please contact Council’s Customer Service Team on 9952 8222 for further assistance.
+If you haven’t received your rates notice by the end of July, please contact Council’s Customer Service Team on 9952 8222 for further assistance.

 The pension rebate (if applied) only appears on your first instalment notice and although will not show on your following notices it will be automatically deducted from the total amount.
 Therefore it will not show on your second, third or fourth instalment notice.